SICC-Group/SURA-BFT/README.md

 # SURA-BFT
 This is the official code for SURA-BFT.

-The Chinese version of README.md can be found at [README_zh.md](https://github.com/SICC-Group/SURA-BFT/blob/main/README_zh.md)

 The operating system used is Ubuntu 22.04.
 # Compile and install
 The dependencies that need to be installed and the process of compiling the official source code can be referred to the FISCO official compilation documentation [5.
 Node source code compilation - FISCO BCOS 3.0 v3.6.0 documentation](https://fisco-bcos-doc.readthedocs.io/zh-cn/latest/docs/tutorial/compile_binary.html)